terrier-org/terrier-core/doc/Tr5migration.md

 How you interact with Terrier defines which Maven dependencies you need to load.
 If you only need to connect to a remote RESTful index, you need only depend on `org.terrier:terrier-retrieval-api` for compiling and `org.terrier:terrier-rest-client` at runtime.
 If you want a local index, then you will also need `org.terrier:terrier-core` at runtime.

+There are minor changes to the API of the application-facing SearchRequest interface -- for more information, see the relevant Javadoc.

 Index Formats
 -------------